Review: Samsung Alpha big on design, short on tech

 NEW YORK (AP) — Apple filled a gaping hole in its product lineup with new iPhones boasting larger screens like Samsung's flagship Galaxy smartphones.
 Now, Samsung is coming out with a smaller phone that looks and feels more like an iPhone.

 The new iPhones measure 4.7 inches and 5.5 inches diagonally, up from 4 inches before.
 Still, that's smaller than the 5.1 inches on the Galaxy S5 and the 5.7 inches on the Galaxy Note 3 and 4 phones.

 But even Samsung is stepping back from its recent practice of releasing ever-bigger phones.
-The new Galaxy Alpha matches the 4.7 inches on the iPhone 6 and has a metal frame like the new iPhones, reflecting Samsung's attempt to mirror Apple's emphasis on design.
+The new Galaxy Alpha matches the iPhone 6's 4.7 inches and has a metal frame like the new iPhones, reflecting Samsung's attempt to mirror Apple's emphasis on design.

 Unfortunately, the Alpha falls short in a few ways, including the resolution of its display.
 Other shortcomings will become apparent as I go through the various features.

 The Alpha will be available in the U.S. starting Friday through AT&T. It will cost $200 with a two-year service contract, or $613 without one.
 The $613 price, which can be paid in installments, is less than the $650 starting price for the Galaxy S5 and the iPhone 6.
 You also get double the storage with the Alpha, but it's still a high price to pay for technology that isn't top of the line.